Citroën C4 Picasso: Second generation (2013–2022)

 The second generation C4 Picasso was unveiled in March 2013, as the Citroën Technospace concept at the Geneva Motor Show.

 The new C4 Picasso is built on the PSA EMP2 platform, which it shares with other PSA vehicles, including the second versions of the Peugeot 3008 and Peugeot 5008.
-Since the EMP2 platform is considerably lighter than the First generation's PF2, the C4 Picasso boasts a lower weight than the smaller Citroën C3 Picasso MPV.
+Since the EMP2 platform is considerably lighter than the First generation's PF2, the C4 Picasso has a lower weight than the smaller Citroën C3 Picasso MPV.

 The second generation of the C4 Picasso has a 537-litre boot capacity, increasing to 630 litres with the three rear seats downright.
 The passenger front seat also folds flat, enabling the vehicle to transport objects up to 2.5 metres in length.

 In early 2018, the car was renamed from C4 Picasso to C4 SpaceTourer (and Grand C4 Picasso to Grand C4 SpaceTourer).
 At the same time the automatic transmission was changed to an 8-speed, replacing the older 6-speed.

 The C4 SpaceTourer range was simplified in early 2019 due to the introduction of the C5 Aircross.
 The five-seat C4 SpaceTourer was discontinued in some export markets (as the UK in May 2019), but production was still running.

 C4 SpaceTourer is out of production since mid-2020.
 7 seat Grand C4 SpaceTourer is manufactured until July 2022.